 Uber drivers in Mexico have told me that some drivers have a preference for cash customers, which may be why at times my wait times have been longer than I'm used to at home.
 They're taking passengers that are paying cash first over those who are paying with a credit card.
 I still have never waited more than seven minutes regardless of my choice of payment option.

-Unlike cabs, since they are rated, Uber drivers here keep spotless cars and always have the windows up and the air conditioning on.
-If you're not in a hurry, go for the option of sharing the ride.
+Unlike many cabs, since they are rated, Uber drivers here keep spotless cars and always have the windows up and the air conditioning on.
+If you're not in a hurry, go for the option of sharing the ride with Uber.
 You save money and get to see a little more of the city and its inhabitants as they pick and drop people off nearby.

 Uber.
 Just one more reason to create a second life in Mexico